 So, the main question here is, does dandruff cause hair loss?

+No, dandruff doesn't directly cause hair loss, but it can contribute to hair fall.
 The relationship between dandruff and hair loss is complex.
-Dandruff doesn't directly cause hair loss, but it can indirectly contribute to hair fall.
 When dandruff is severe and left untreated, it can lead to scalp inflammation and itching.
 Persistent dandruff weakens hair follicles, leading to increased hair fall.
 Additionally, continuous scratching of the scalp to relieve itching caused by dandruff can damage hair strands, leading to hair loss.
-The primary issue with dandruff lies in its underlying causes and how they affect scalp health.
-Here’s how dandruff impacts hair loss:

-Dandruff, those white flakes you see on your scalp, can cause inflammation and irritation.
+Dandruff, those white flakes you see on your scalp, can lead to hair loss through inflammation and irritation.
 When dandruff builds up, it can make your scalp itchy and red.
-The scalp inflammation can damage and weaken the hair follicles and lead to hair loss slowly.
+The constant irritation damages the hair follicles, the tiny pockets in the skin where hair grows.
+When the hair follicles become inflamed, it disrupts the normal hair growth cycle.
+Eventually, this inflammation can weaken the hair roots and lead to excessive shedding or hair loss.

 How scalp inflammation cause hair loss.
 Find out.